-The copied signal is sent through a delay circuit and an LFO alters the delay time.
-Altering the delay time will also alter the pitch as the waveform gets slighty stretched (as the delay time is increased) or slightly compressed (as the delay time is decreased).
+The copied signal is sent through a delay circuit, and an LFO alters the delay time.
+Altering the delay time will also alter the pitch as the waveform gets slightly stretched (as the delay time is increased) or slightly compressed (as the delay time is decreased).

 What we get is a sort of vibrato effect on the wet signal(s).
 Combining the phase-modulated copy/copies back with the dry signal produces the chorus effect.

 Chorus produces a widening/thickening of the sound similar to if a chorus of people were singing the note (hence the name).
-Not everyone would be perfectly on pitch the entire time (in typicaly circumstances) and the chorus effect emulates this electronically.
+Not everyone would be perfectly on pitch the entire time (in typical circumstances), and the chorus effect emulates this electronically.

-The Hartke HC33 (link to check the price at B&H Photo/Video) is a great example of a chorus pedal that sounds great on bass guitar.
+The Hartke HC33 is a great example of a chorus pedal that sounds great on bass guitar.

 Flanger works very similarly to chorus.

-It produces a copy of the input signal (only one copy) and sends it through a delay circuit with a LFO-modulated delay time.
+It produces a copy of the input signal (only one copy) and sends it through a delay circuit with an LFO-modulated delay time.

-The flanger utilizes shorter delay times, which results in a sort of comb-filtering effect when the wet and dry signals are combined.
+The flanger utilizes shorter delay times, resulting in a comb-filtering effect when the wet and dry signals are combined.

 A flanger will utilize a feedback path to re-feed the delay circuit input.
 This increases the resonances of the comb filter.

-The well-defined peaks and trough of the comb filter are then modulated via the LFO that controls the variation of the delay time.
+The well-defined peaks and troughs of the comb filter are then modulated via the LFO that controls the variation of the delay time.

-The TC Electronic Vortex (link to check the price on Amazon) is an awesome flanger pedal with all the basic controls we need.
+The TC Electronic Vortex is an awesome flanger pedal with all the basic controls we need.

-Vibrato is an effects that produces pulsating variations in pitch, raising and lowering the pitch around a desired note.
+Vibrato is an effect that produces pulsating variations in pitch, raising and lowering the pitch around the desired note.